 Note: Make sure that you have updated the Advanced Package Tool (APT) before you move forward to install OpenJDK.

 Press Ctrl + Alt + T to open the terminal and enter the following command mentioned in the box.
-You can either install OpenJDK 8 or the newer versions OpenJDK 11 or OpenJDK 14:
+You can either install OpenJDK 8 or the newer versions OpenJDK 11 to OpenJDK 18.
+Not all versions are available on any Ubuntu version, you can check for available versions with the command:

 Install OpenJDK 8